-Frank S. Welsh, president of Welsh Color & Conservation, Inc., provides on-site investigation and microanalysis in the lab of paint and wallpaper finishes associated with historic structures and objects of fine art for determination of original color and composition for documentation and authentication.
-He has consulted on the restoration of historic buildings and conservation of antiques and objects of fine art in the United States, and internationally since 1974.
+Frank S. Welsh, [Welsh Color & Conservation], provides on-site investigation and microanalysis in the lab of paint and wallpaper finishes associated with historic structures and objects of fine art for determination of original color and composition for documentation and authentication.
+We have consulted on the restoration of historic buildings and conservation of antiques and objects of fine art in the United States, and internationally since 1974.

 The company serves architects, engineers, curators, historic site administrators, decorative painters, conservators, old-house owners and private collectors.
 Services range from comprehensive, on-site paint and finishes investigation and sampling to receiving samples taken by clients using our Sampling Guide - the Paintpamphlet™.
 The laboratory analyses can cover basic color evaluation to in-depth study requiring extensive research and materials analysis.

 Our experience in the field, state-of-the-art laboratory and extensive collection of color samples offers clients unequaled accuracy and detail in paint analysis and wallpaper analysis.
 The stereomicroscope, polarized light microscope, U.V. microscope, scanning electron microscope and spectrophotometer aid in determining the number of layers, colors and types of coatings on all architectural materials as well as objects of fine art and antiques.
 Paint pigments, wallpaper fibers, and binders can be identified, as can decorative painting, such as graining and stenciling or trompe l' oeil.

 Our comprehensive reports are customized to suit each client's needs.
 They document findings, present laboratory data, include cross section photomicrographs and color samples, and make specific recommendations.
 They serve as authoritative references for historic preservation and authentication projects.